Tobacco smoking: Health

 Tobacco smoking is the leading cause of preventable death and a global public health concern.
-There are 1.1 billion tobacco users in the world.
+There are 1.3 billion tobacco users in the world, as per latest data from WHO.
 One person dies every six seconds from a tobacco related disease.

-Tobacco use leads most commonly to diseases affecting the heart and lungs, with smoking being a major risk factor for heart attacks, strokes, chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IPF), emphysema, and various types and subtypes of cancers (particularly lung cancer, cancers of the oropharynx, larynx, and mouth, esophageal and pancreatic cancer).
+Tobacco use leads most commonly to diseases affecting the heart and lungs, with smoking being a major risk factor for heart attacks, strokes, chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IPF), and emphysema.

+Smoking tobacco causes various types and subtypes of cancers (particularly lung cancer, cancers of the oropharynx, larynx, and mouth, esophageal and pancreatic cancer).
+Using tobacco, especially together with alcohol, is a major risk factor for head and neck cancer.
+72% of head and neck cancer cases are caused by using both alcohol and tobacco.
+This rises to 89% when looking specifically at laryngeal cancer.

 Cigarette smoking increases the risk of Crohn's disease as well as the severity of the course of the disease.
 It is also the number one cause of bladder cancer.
 Cigarette smoking has also been associated with sarcopenia, the age-related loss of muscle mass and strength.
 The smoke from tobacco elicits carcinogenic effects on the tissues of the body that are exposed to the smoke.
 Regular cigar smoking is known to carry serious health risks, including increased risk of developing various types and subtypes of cancers, respiratory diseases, cardiovascular diseases, cerebrovascular diseases, periodontal diseases, teeth decay and loss, and malignant diseases.

 Tobacco smoke is a complex mixture of over 7,000 toxic chemicals, 98 of which are associated with an increased risk of cardiovascular disease and 69 of which are known to be carcinogenic.
 The most important chemicals causing cancer are those that produce DNA damage, since such damage appears to be the primary underlying cause of cancer.
-Cunningham et al. combined the microgram weight of the compound in the smoke of one cigarette with the known genotoxic effect per microgram to identify the most carcinogenic compounds in cigarette smoke: acrolein, formaldehyde, acrylonitrile, 1,3-butadiene, acetaldehyde, ethylene oxide, and isoprene.
+The most carcinogenic compounds in cigarette smoke are acrolein, formaldehyde, acrylonitrile, 1,3-butadiene, acetaldehyde, ethylene oxide, and isoprene.
 In addition to the aforementioned toxic chemicals, flavored tobacco contains flavorings which upon heating release toxic chemicals and carcinogens such as carbon monoxide (CO), polycyclic aromatic hydrocarbons (PAHs), furans, phenols, aldehydes (such as acrolein), and acids, in addition to nitrogenous carcinogens, alcohols, and heavy metals, all of which are dangerous to human health.
 A comparison of 13 common hookah flavors found that melon flavors are the most dangerous, with their smoke containing four classes of hazards in high concentrations.